Clemapfel/jluna/docs/manual.md

 If we are unsure of what a particular C++ type will be boxed to, we can use `to_julia_type<T>::value`.
 This template meta function has two points of interaction.

 > **C++ Hint**: A template meta function is an advanced technique, where a structs template arguments, [partial specialization](https://en.cppreference.com/w/cpp/language/partial_specialization), [concepts](https://en.cppreference.com/w/cpp/language/constraints) and [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) are used to add functionality.
-For end-users, all that is needed is to know how to access any particular eturn value, as most template meta functions are not actual `std::function`s.
+For end-users, all that is needed is to know how to access any particular return value, as most template meta functions are not actual `std::function`s.

 We can access the name of the Julia type any particular type `T` will be boxed to using `as_julia_function<T>::type_name`: